 Being a small town, Pine Level does not have a public transit system used by locals to get to and from work.

-The education level of Pine Level citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.64% of adults 25 and older in Pine Level have a college degree.
+The percentage of adults in Pine Level who are college-educated is close to the national average for all communities of 21.84%: 18.64% of the adults in Pine Level have a bachelor's degree or advanced degree.

 The per capita income in Pine Level in 2022 was $24,592, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $98,368 for a family of four.
 However, Pine Level contains both very wealthy and poor people as well.